hang-yin/hang-yin.github.io/_portfolio_manipulation/robot-chef.md

 ---
-title: "ChatGPT-powered Robot Chef"
+title: "Autonomous Robot Chef"
 author_profile: true
 toc: true
 key: -1
-excerpt: "ChatGPT, CLIP, MediaPipe, LSTM, ROS2, MoveIt"
+excerpt: "LLM, CLIP, MediaPipe, LSTM, ROS2, MoveIt"
 header:
   teaser: /assets/images/robot_chef.gif
 classes: wide
 ---

 This project is a system that enables voice-controlled, robot-assisted cooking.
-The system utilizes a custom Alexa skill to process user voice commands and a Flask app to generate recipe steps through ChatGPT.
+The system utilizes a custom Alexa skill to process user voice commands and a Flask app to generate recipe steps through Large Language Models.
 Object detection using a RealSense camera and the CLIP model allows the system to recognize objects in the kitchen and adjust recipe steps accordingly.
 The robot arm executes the steps autonomously, while a hand-action recognition model based on MediaPipe provides the necessary feedback to ensure collaboration between human and robot in completing the cooking tasks.
-This system contributes to home automation technology and showcases the integration of machine learning, computer vision, and robotics in real-world applications.

 ## Video Demo
 <iframe